pjakobsen/tennis-docs/sandbox/flow.rst

 Gravity is available, but only for a split second. *Work on timing and rhythm  of fall of raquet into the slot, using gravity momentum to create whip-effect.*  Understanding how to be patient.
 Turns away and under the ball, and turn up and away on the side (more on this later)

 .. class: handout
-*The "swing through the ball" to target model makes it very difficult to keep the head down.*
+**The "swing through the ball" to target model makes it very difficult to keep the head down.**
-*Good playes are oriented to the side and are executing whip-like stroking model*
+**Good playes are oriented to the side and are executing whip-like stroking model** (

+Have to look at things in a more  counter-intuitive way if you ever hope to become a more skilled player.

 How to hold the racquet, perhaps the most important thing:

-*Conventionally, we hold the racquet in a way that helps us line the racquet up to target so we can "swing" the racquet.*
+**Conventionally, we hold the racquet in a way that helps us line the racquet up to target so we can "swing" the racquet.**
-*Better players hold racquet to "not swing", so racqut can fold backwards and create whip stroking action*
+**Better players hold racquet to "not swing", so racqut can fold backwards and create whip stroking action**

+More imporant content from end of this video, but would prefer to have times

+..class:Drill
+	Drop hit excercise

 Dynamic Contact Awareness
 -------------------------

+How do fingers work to manipulate a large ball going up and down, and helps to regulate and control that energe.
+Controlled dynamic interaction with the ball.
+Don't crash agains the ball
+Suppleness of manipulating the ball is in the fingers because they can give and push back.
+Flowing exchange with the ball.

+**We should 'stroke' balls, not 'hit' them** in all sports.
+This is touch.
+Feel the large ball with racque **Dribble ball with racquet, feeling rise and fall of ball** Fingers working with it in a controlled way.
+Ball going in and out of racquet, this is touch.
+Now introduce tennis ball.
+Certain softness and suppleness coming out of contact.
+**Practice crossover dribble of tennis ball, feeling surface of ball**  drill **Turn and catch ball to develop catch-throw feel (like dribble)** drill, rotating around surface of ball while moving it as little as possible during the turn (dribble is catching and throwing
+Turn and drive ball forward drill, push to the side and rotate **Feel push to side and drive with shoulder in this little sling of ball with racquet** drill  Really important drill!

 Whip-Drive, A Deeper Look
 -------------------------